TheCarsonWest/nerd-emoji/apush/ids/u4/Bleeding Kansas.md

 * **Anti-slavery forces:** Free-Staters, abolitionists, New England Emigrant Aid Company

 ## What:
 A period of violent conflict in Kansas Territory over whether it would be admitted to the Union as a free or slave state.
-This occurred after the passage of the Kansas-Nebraska Act, which repealed the [[Missouri Compromise]] and allowed for popular sovereignty to decide the status of slavery in new territories.
+This occurred after the passage of the [[Kansas-Nebraska Act]], which repealed the [[Missouri Compromise]] and allowed for popular sovereignty to decide the status of slavery in new territories.

 ## Impact: Why Significant?:
 * **Heightened sectional tensions:** Bleeding Kansas significantly inflamed tensions between the North and South, pushing the nation closer to Civil War.